sravanth-space/ds_project/README.md

    ```

 ## Usage
-The project is organized as Jupyter notebooks:
+The project workflow is organized in Jupyter notebooks following this sequence:

-1. Start with `qpo_detector.ipynb` for QPO detection
+1. GAN Training and Data Generation:
+   - Start with `cgan_phy.ipynb` to train the Conditional GAN
-2. Use `cgan_phy.ipynb` for generating synthetic data
+   - Use `cgan_phy_generated_dataset.ipynb` to generate synthetic QPO data
+   - Check `cgan_best.ipynb` for the best performing model configuration

+2. Simulation-Based Inference (SBI):
-3. Explore `sbi.ipynb` for parameter inference
+   - Use `sbi.ipynb` to perform parameter inference on the generated data
+   - The posterior distributions are saved in `sbi_qpo_inference_results.csv`
+   - Analyze inference results and parameter estimations

+3. QPO Detection:
+   - Use `qpo_detector.ipynb` to apply the trained models for QPO detection
+   - Utilize the posterior distributions from SBI for improved detection
+   - Validate results against real astronomical data using `real_data_from_supervisor.ipynb`

+4. Analysis and Visualization:
-4. Use `plot_hyperparam_runs.ipynb` for analyzing optimization results
+   - `plot_hyperparam_runs.ipynb` for analyzing model performance
-5. Check `diagrams.ipynb` for project visualizations
+   - `diagrams.ipynb` for visualizing results and creating project figures
+   - `param.ipynb` for detailed parameter analysis

+5. Additional Experiments:
+   - `amp_experiment.ipynb` for amplitude-related studies
+   - `dataset_generator_am_signal.ipynb` for AM signal analysis

 ## Data
-- The project uses astronomical time series data
+### Synthetic Training Data
+- `dataset_generator_am_signal.ipynb` generates synthetic AM signal data
+- This synthetic data serves as the initial training set for the GAN
+- Parameters are controlled to simulate various QPO characteristics

+### GAN and SBI Pipeline
+- The trained GAN generator serves as a simulator for the SBI
+- `cgan_phy.ipynb` trains the GAN model
+- The GAN generator is then used directly in `sbi.ipynb` for training the SBI neural posterior
+- This approach allows efficient parameter inference through the SBI framework

+### Real Astronomical Data
-- Physical dataset is stored in `qpo_physical_dataset/`
+- Real QPO data is stored in `ltcrv4bands_rej_dt100.dat`
+- `real_data_from_supervisor.ipynb` processes and analyzes real QPO data
+- Used for model validation and real-world QPO detection

+### Results and Analysis
-- Generated samples are saved in `gan_outputs/`
+- Model checkpoints and trained weights are saved in `saved_models/`
-- Real data processing is documented in `real_data_from_supervisor.ipynb`

-## License
-See the LICENSE file for details.

-## Contact
-[Your contact information here]